ansys/pyansys-dev-guide/doc/source/guidelines/test_practices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the case of a Remote Method Invocation (RMI)-like method, it is only
 necessary to test the method with a basic case and potentially with any edge
 cases.
-A RMI-like API might send and receive strings that are excuted on the
+A RMI-like API might send and receive strings that are executed on the
 server using a custom API or language only available within the context of the
 service.